Anxiety can rule not only your child's life, but it can rule your life as well.

 -Sandie Miller, LCSW Child Therapist

 My name is Natasha Daniels and I am a Child Therapist, Anxiety & OCD specialist and mother to three vibrant, challenging and insightful children who keep me on my toes!
-I have spent the last fourteen years working with children and families in my private practice Hill Child Counseling.
+I spent sixteen years working with children and families in my private practice Hill Child Counseling.
+In 2015 I started a journey to help parents not only locally, but globally through online resources.

 I have three kids with anxiety and OCD.
 The apple doesn't fall far from the tree.
 I have suffered from social anxiety for as long as I can remember.
 It wasn't until I wrote my first book and had to frequently go out of my comfort zone, that I realized the level of debilitation my social anxiety was causing.
 With the tools I taught others in my practice, I worked hard to crush my own anxiety.